czernous/persian-hugo/exampleSite/content/post/how-to-market-your-business-with-facebook.md

 * Subscribe
 * Buy now
 * Download
-* Subscribe
 * Learn more

 Related: [https://www.ruthchernous.com/post/promote-your-business-with-linked-in-marketing/](https://www.ruthchernous.com/post/promote-your-business-with-linked-in-marketing/ "https://www.ruthchernous.com/post/promote-your-business-with-linked-in-marketing/")

 ## **What should I write on a Facebook post?**

 Before creating your posts.
 Come up with different sub-topics based on your main topic.
-For instance, if your topic is digital marketing you might create content based on Email Marketing, SEO, Video Marketing, Affiliate marketing.
+For instance, if your topic is Digital Marketing you might create content based on Email Marketing, SEO, Video Marketing, Affiliate marketing.

 Next, make sure your post is engaging enough to persuade readers to click on a link that leads to your blog and website.